xriss/fun64/art/funfont64/readme.md

 FunFont64 is primarily a 4x8 fixed width pixel font designed for use in Fun64 as the smallest fixed font you can get away with.

-This base 4x8 font has been upscaled by hand to 8x8 and 8x16, we may need to add a 16x32 as well but for now 8x16 is big enough for my needs.
+This base 4x8 font has been upscaled by hand to 8x8 and 8x16.

 At 8x16 it is a readable console font on 1080p displays.